-If you’re not familiar with a whoopie pie (it seems to be a regional thing), it’s two soft chocolate cookies sandwiched with a huge dollop of marshmallow creme filling.
-Light and sweet and filling all at the same time, they’re a delicious afternoon snack when carrot sticks just won’t do.
+If you’re not familiar with the whoopie pie (it seems to be a regional thing), it’s two soft chocolate cookies sandwiched around a huge dollop of marshmallow creme filling.
+Light and sweet and filling all at the same time, they’re a delicious treat when the average chocolate chip cookie just won’t do.

 Chocolate Whoopie Pies

 - 1 cup brown sugar packed

 - 1/4 cup + 2 tablespoons natural cocoa OR 3 tablespoons each black cocoa and natural cocoa

 - 1 teaspoon salt